 Drafty place.
 Old.

 More movement out the window.
 Caro looked up.
-Her frown deepened as some old crank in a pancake hat came charging down the hill toward Jana.
+Her frown deepened as some old crank in a pancake hat came charging down the hill toward Jo.
 He was wielding a stick, too.
 Caro slid out the back door and onto the mud porch.
 She snatched up her walking staff—ostensibly for the dicky knee, but more useful as defense.
-She started for her wellies, then hesitated as Jana turned on the old man.
+She started for her wellies, then hesitated as Jo turned on the old man.
 He backed up a few steps.

 Caro smiled.
 Raised white or no, her granddaughter took no shit.

 And knew her manners, too.
-Jana spent some time chatting the old man up; in result his demeanour turned less belligerent, more curious.
+Jo spent some time chatting the old man up; in result his demeanour turned less belligerent, more curious.
 Soon they were conversing instead of challenging, and not long after, began to hike up the poisonously-green rise beyond the tower.
 Toward the stables.

 Those had proved in tiptop shape the previous evening, the horses within sleek and well-fed.
 Caro’s dismay at the house had turned approving as they’d made a quick, flashlight-aided recce of the barns.
 A man who took better care of his dependants than himself was indeed a man.
 She would have liked to have met Robert Buchanan.